webscopeio/supabase-modules/README.md

 ## Environment variables

-Please refer to `.env.example` when working environment variables from the root repository.
-You should set all variables in `.env` located in the root repository.
+Please refer to `.env.example` when working with environment variables.
+This repository is local-first development, so you should set all of your development variables in `.env.local` located in the root repository.

+If you want to connect to a remote Supabase instance you can set all of your variables in `.env` located in the root repository.

 If you do not have these, you may have to run Supabase locally first before development.
 Read more on [Your Supabase Instance](https://supabase-modules-docs.vercel.app/getting-started/supabase).